Contents - Index

-Display warning messages controls the default behavior of whether or not warning messages will be shown in the Warning Information dialog window.
+Enable warning messages is the master switch affecting whether or not warning messages will be shown.
 Warning messages may be generated internally if, for example, thermodynamic property correlations are being applied beyond their range of applicability, or by the user with the WARNING procedure.
+These messages will be generated only if this otption is checked.
 This option can also be turned on or off with the $WARNINGS directive.
-If any warning messages were generated, they will automatically appear in the Warning Information dialog window after calculations are completed unless the display of the Warnings has been turned off with the control in the status bar of the Equations window.
-The warnings will still be visible in the Warnings window accessible from the Windows menu.
-Note that the generation of warnings can in some cases significantly increase computational time.
+When this option is on (the default), warning messages will automatically appear in the Warning Information dialog window after calculations are completed unless Warnings has been turned off with the control in the status bar of the Equations window.
+In this latter case, the warnings will still be visible in the Warnings window accessible from the Windows menu.
+Note that the display of warnings can in some cases significantly increase computational time.

 Maintain a list of most recent files in File menu will, if selected, provide menu items for up to eight recently opened files.
 Selecting any of these menu items will open the corresponding file, just as if the Open command were selected.
 The file names are stored in a file called EES.FNL.
 You can delete this file if you wish to reset the list.
 This option should be disabled when there are multiple users, as in a network installation.

 Display menu speedbar will, if selected, present a series of buttons on a palette directly below the main menu.
 These buttons provide quick access to the most frequently applied EES menu commands.
 The menu speedbar can be hidden by deselecting this option.